-SPECIAL NOTE: Veterans Today does NOT endorse Sandy Hook deniers.
+SPECIAL NOTE: VT does NOT endorse Sandy Hook deniers.
 VT believes in the First Amendment and academic freedom.
 It is an open forum for all points of view thus VT offers others a platform to tell their stories, points of view, and opinions.

 To insure a well informed educated online citizen, we ask all readers to double and triple fact check all information herein.
-Veterans Today empathizes and stands with the victims of Sandy Hook and their families.
+VT empathizes and stands with the victims of Sandy Hook and their families.

 Editor’s note: Watch the video.
 Alex Jones has, according to the take on this full story, has counter sued for $100k.